 11. Go on an early morning bush walk with a guide, a chance to learn about tracks and signs in the bush, as well as the history and geology of the area.

 12. Do the three-day eco 4x4 trail at the top of the Waterberg mountains.
 You’ll need a 4x4 with low range and high clearance.
 No trailers are allowed and only five vehicles (plus the guide’s) are allowed at a time.
 Departures are on Tuesdays and Fridays in the dry season (April to October) only.
-Following flood damage in March 2014, the trail was closed until 2015 and is being rerouted.
+Following flood damage in March 2014, the trail was rerouted.
 If the new route is anything like the old one, you can expect a difficulty level of 3 (low-range and some off-road experience needed) to 5 (extremely technical, for experienced drivers only; some vehicle damage a possibility).
 Get more info here.

 13. See if you can find some of the endemic Waterberg cycads (Encephalartos eugene-maraisii) that grow up to 5m tall.
 Just one of some 765 plant species you might find in this park, they’re named after author and poet Eugene Marais, who lived in the Waterberg for 16 years.
 They occur on the mountains at altitudes of 1 450m so your best chance of spotting them up close is on the eco 4x4 trail (see 12 above).